Domestic Violence Orders of Protection

 What is the legal definition of domestic violence in Arizona?

-- physical assault, such as hitting or kicking;
+- assault or aggravated assault, such as hitting or kicking you;

-- photographing, videotaping, recording, or secretly watching you without your consent:
+- surreptitious photographing, videotaping, filming or digitally recording or viewing, which the law defines as photographing, videotaping, recording, or secretly watching you without your consent:

 - while you are in a private place (i.e., bathroom, bedroom) doing a private act (i.e., urinating, having sexual intercourse); or